-Risks of Investing in Investment Grade Debt Securities and Below Investment Grade Debt Securities-All Funds market perception of the issuer or general economic conditions.
+Risks of Investing in Investment Grade Debt Securities and Below Investment Grade Debt Securities-All Funds

+Investments in debt securities pose different risks than investments in equity securities.
+The value of fixed income securities generally will fall if interest rates rise and generally will rise if interest rates fall.
+The value of these securities may also fall as a result of other factors such as the performance of the issuer, the market perception of the issuer or general economic conditions.
 These investments also involve a risk that the issuer may not be able to meet its principal and interest payment obligations.
 Fixed-income securities having longer maturities involve greater risk of fluctuations in value.
 The longer the duration of a bond, the more a change in interest rates affects the bond's price.
 Short-term and long-term interest rates may not move the same amount and may not move in the same direction.
 The risks associated with changes in interest rates may have unpredictable effects on the markets and the Portfolios' investments.
 A general rise in interest rates may cause investors to move out of fixed income securities on a large scale, which could adversely affect the price and liquidity of fixed income securities.
 Fluctuations in interest rates may also affect the liquidity of fixed income securities and instruments held by a Portfolio.
 Other types of securities also may be adversely affected from changes in interest rates.
 During periods of declining interest rates, a bond issuer may "call," or repay, its high yielding bonds before their maturity dates.
 A Portfolio would then be forced to invest the unanticipated proceeds at lower interest rates, resulting in a decline in its income.